Factbox - Kenya's election and the main candidates

 Provisional results could emerge hours after polling stations close, helped by a new electronic tallying system.
 But an official announcement may not come for days, though it must be released no later than a week after the vote.

-Alongside the presidential election, voters were choosing senators, county governors, members of parliament, civic leaders and women to represent each of Kenya's new 47 counties in parliament.
+Alongside the presidential election, voters will also choose senators, county governors, members of parliament, civic leaders and women county representatives.

 THE LEADING CANDIDATES